Gnosall Parish Council

 Following the closure of Staffordshire County Council’s Youth Club in December 2014, Gnosall Parish Council worked hard to ensure the funds and equipment were retained for the young people in this parish.
 St John Ambulance unfortunately, after decades of working from its building providing essential community first aid services, had to cease its operation from Gnosall and gifted the building to the Parish Council to enable a Youth Club to operate from it.
 There was tremendous effort by the local community to get the building ready in only few days of taking over its ownership to be ready for the opening night and with a very limited budget.
 The internal structure was quickly transformed to make it into a more functional building for a youth club.
 The equipment and furniture were scrubbed clean by parish councillors and staff, the outside of the building was cleaned by volunteers and essential donations were received from The Cooperative and Waitrose.

-GG’s Youth Club opened its doors for the first time in April 2016 to 9-12 year olds from the parish and surrounding areas and is going from strength to strength thanks to over 100 members who have tremendous fun on Wednesday nights and also as a result of the group of wonderful volunteers who offer their time to help arrange and run activities each week and of course our experienced Youth Leader, Yvette Spencer.
+GG’s Youth Club opened its doors for the first time in April to 9-12 year olds from the parish and surrounding areas and is going from strength to strength thanks to over 100 members who have tremendous fun on Wednesday nights and also as a result of the group of wonderful volunteers who offer their time to help arrange and run activities each week and of course our Youth Leader, Jordan Archer, who took over from Yvette Spencer in 2017.

-Numbers have remained steady at around 40 children attending each week.
-Since starting in April, our members have created vegetable boxes and have enjoyed reaping the rewards, filled hanging baskets, taken part in weekly cooking and craft classes and have made excellent use of the field during the summer evenings playing football, rugby, other ball games and getting very wet one summers night taking part in a water assault course.
+Numbers have remained steady at around 30-40 children attending each week.
+In April 2017, Youth Club welcomed members in school years 4, 5 and 6.
+Since starting in April 2016, our members have created vegetable boxes and have enjoyed reaping the rewards, filled hanging baskets, taken part in weekly cooking and craft classes and have made excellent use of the field during the summer evenings playing football, rugby, other ball games and getting very wet one summers night taking part in a water assault course.
 During the winter months, the field is inaccessible as it is too dark and wet.
-However Gnosall Parish Council has kindly agreed that the Grosvenor Centre’s main hall can be used every second Wednesday.
+However Gnosall Parish Council kindly agreed that the Grosvenor Centre’s main hall can be used every second Wednesday.
 As the youth club building has limited space, when the Grosvenor Centre is not available, the activities will focus on craft and cooking and there will be a more controlled environment to ensure the safety of members and volunteers.

 Our current youth club is for children aged 9, 10 and 11.
 We would very much like to open on a second night to offer youth club service to children aged 12, 13 and 14.
 This can only be possible if we have enough volunteers to help.
 If there are any parents of children who may be interested in helping on a rota basis (the same system as the current youth club) please get in touch.
 This may only mean helping one evening per term if we have enough interest.
 Even if you are not a parent and want to volunteer your time helping please get in touch with Jordan Archer, Youth Leader on 07715 392 345 or email email@example.com